datacarpentry/image-processing/episodes/07-edge-detection.md

 dramatically.
 Edge detection can be used to extract the structure of objects in an image.
-If we are interested in the number, size, shape, or relative location of objects in an image, edge detection allows us to focus on the parts of the image most helpful, while ignoring parts of the image that will not help up.
+If we are interested in the number, size, shape, or relative location of objects in an image, edge detection allows us to focus on the parts of the image most helpful, while ignoring parts of the image that will not help us.

 For example, once we have found the edges of the objects in the image (or once we have converted the image to binary using thresholding), we can use that information to find the image *contours*, which we will learn about in the following [Contours]({{ page.root }}./08-contours.md) episode.
-With the contours, we can do things like counting the number of objects in the image, measure the size of the objects, and so on.
+With the contours, we can do things like counting the number of objects in the image, measure the size of the objects, classify the shapes of the objects, and so on.

 As was the case for blurring and thresholding, there are several different methods in OpenCV that can be used for edge detection, so we will examine only